Artificial Intelligence in Drug Discovery: Applications and Techniques: Model Architectures

-In addition to molecular property prediction, transformers can also be exploited for molecule generation, such as MoleculeChef \cite{bradshaw2019model}, which can generate corresponding reactants for a given product, mimicking a machine translation problem.
-More recently, transformer is also exploited for protein-specific molecule generation \cite{grechishnikova2021transformer}, where the input is the amino acid sequence of the target protein and the output are ligands in the SMILES representation.
+In addition to molecular property prediction, transformers can also be exploited for molecule generation, such as MoleculeChef \cite{bradshaw2019model}, which can generate the reactants for a given product, similar to machine translation.
+More recently, transformers are also exploited for protein-specific molecule generation \cite{grechishnikova2021transformer}, where the input is the amino acid sequence of the target protein and the output are ligands in the SMILES representation.